Quick start guide

 - optional .txt file with image coordinates

-We recommend to use these assets to create your first tour.
-If you’ve already registered your account you will have a Trial plan already set up, so you can upload a tour for free.
+If you’ve already registered your account you will have a Trial plan already set up, so you can upload a several tours for free.
 Otherwise, please create an account first.

 To create sample tour do the following: